vecin2/em_automation/README.md

 User creates a template for each SQL script,  then `sqltask` parses the template variables variables and it prompts them to the user.

-After user enters the values `sqltask` renders the template and it generates the final SQL script, which can be either printed, saved as an SQL task or run in the database. are used to render the template generating a final SQL script, which is then send to the corresponding output.
+After user enters the values `sqltask` renders the template and it generates the final SQL script, which can be either printed, saved as an SQL task or run in the database.

 Templates are written using [jinja templates syntax](http://jinja.pocoo.org/)  and they should be designed in a way that they provide enough information to users when filling the values, and they minimize user interactions and avoid asking for values that could be computed.